 This is my final installment on Paris, I know, I’m a bit behind, I got a little busy and somewhat distracted, it’s been hard to stay focused these days.
 That said, it’s given me time to think or reflect on the entire experience.
-Before leaving for Paris, I was slightly worried, what if I don’t love it there, well, that lasted a day.
-Surprised?
+Before leaving for Paris, I was a bit apprehensive, what if I don’t love it there?
+That fear lasted a day, surprise, surprise.
 I wondered about a lot of things, to the point my head hurt, or maybe that was the wine?
 How do you know if where you live is home?

 There aren’t too many options in Canada that I would choose to live in.
 Toronto is a big city which is a plus but lacks charm, where are their patios?
 Montreal is pretty and has a lot of history, but it hasn’t really evolved in my books, the prairies, uh nope!
 Calgary or Edmonton?
 I can’t even go there.
 I sound like Canada’s snobby big sister, I’m ok with that.
 I live in Vancouver, one of the prettiest cities in the world but is that enough?
 Vancouver is like dating a model, it’s wonderful to look at, but if there isn’t a lot in common, I think you would tire of just another pretty face.
 Meaning, I have never been your typical outdoors girl, I have never been shy about admitting this fact, and at some point for me, perhaps all this beauty isn’t enough for me?
 I struggle with this, and I hear your disbelief.
 Vancouver is beautiful, but it’s still a small town relative to the big players out there.